A highly competent book editor is like gold dust.

 If you’re a UK-based novelist, short story writer, or a nonfiction writer looking for editing support, one the following 21 top freelance book editors in the UK might be able to help.

 You’ve got a nonfiction manuscript ready, and now all you need is for an editor or proofreader to go through it and tidy it up for publishing.
 In such a case, Margaret Hunter is the freelance editor you should contact.
-She is based out of the Isle of Man and has worked on books like Happiness Rules by Mark Hebwood and Dreaming of a Life Unlived by Yvonne John.
+She is based in Scotland and has worked on books like Happiness Rules by Mark Hebwood and Dreaming of a Life Unlived by Yvonne John.
 It was 2003 when she started her freelance business, Daisy Editorial, and you can contact her with the help of the information on her website.

 2. Lynn Curtis

-Lynn Curtis is a literary consultant and a freelance editor living in London.
-She offers a range of publishing services like ghost writing, line editing, copyediting, structural editing etc. Her basic charges are £300 for a 90K words long manuscript.
-There’s more information about the same on her website.
+Lynn Curtis is a literary consultant and a freelance editor.
+She offers a range of publishing services like ghost writing, line editing, copyediting, structural editing etc. Her basic charges are £300 for a 90K words long manuscript and £350 for manuscripts of 90 – 120,000 words.
+There’s more information about the fees on her website.
 While she takes special interest in literary or commercial fiction, she is also open to editing general nonfiction books.
 In order to contact her send her an email about your manuscript once you’ve read the information for authors.

 Residing in West Sussex, Sara Starbuck has a great deal of experience in the publishing industry.
-She has previously worked as a developmental editor and a desk editor.
-Her experience lies in editing children’s books and adult fiction.
+She has previously worked as a developmental editor and a desk editor, among others.
+As a writer, editor, and proofreader, she is specialized in YA and in children’s books, as well as in fiction..
 If you wish to get mentored or hire her for editing your book, then fill up this form.

 4. Julie Crisp

 If a structural report or developmental edit is what you’re looking for, then you should consider Julie Crisp for the job.
 Everything About You by Heather Child and City of Lies by Sam Hawke are two books she has worked on.
-Living in London, some of the genres that she is actively looking for in manuscripts are historical fiction, science fiction & fantasy, young adult fiction etc. There’s a contact form on her website in case you wish to clear some other doubts or further discuss your manuscript.
+Living in London, some of the genres that she is actively looking for in manuscripts are historical fiction, science fiction & fantasy, crime/thrillers, and book club fiction..
+There’s a contact form on her website in case you wish to clear some other doubts or further discuss your manuscript.
+If your budget doesn’t allow you to opt for one of the mentioned services, know that she also provides a reader’s report – this is essentially a 2-3 page report in which large structural issues, commercial accessibility, and other such aspects are discussed.

 Working out of Leicester, Richard Sheehan is a copyeditor and a proofreader who has hundreds of titles in his portfolio.
 Fiction, nonfiction, literary studies are only some of the genres he has edited.
-Laxmi Hariharan and Marisha Pink are two of his recurring clients.
+Among his most recent clients we can name The Literary Consultancy, Troubador Publishing, Pan MacMillan (Tor Books), and The History Press.
 After going through his website and ascertaining that he is a right fit for your manuscript, you can contact him using the information available.

 6. Kate Haigh

 You can get in touch with Kate Haigh if you have a nonfiction or fiction book that requires editing.
-She resides in Lichfield, Staffordshire and is well versed in proofreading as well as copy-editing.
+She resides in Llandrindod Wells, UK, and is well versed in proofreading, as well as copy-editing.
 There are many testimonials on her website that’ll give you a better idea about the quality of her work.
 She has been a freelance editor since May 2010.
-Once you’ve made up your mind to hire her services then contact her by phone, email or the form on the website.
+Once you’ve made up your mind about hiring her, you can contact her by using the information displayed on the website.

-With 12 years of experience in the publishing business, Donna Hillyer is available to do a structural report or a full line edit of your manuscript.
-In addition to that, she offers proofreading and assessment services to publishers.
-She has experience working at Harlequin UK, Virgin Books and Little, Brown Book Group.
+With over 12 years of experience in the publishing business, Donna Hillyer is available to do a reader’s report, a structural report, or a full line edit of your manuscript.
+In addition to that, she offers proofreading and assessment services to publishers, among others.
+She has experience working at Harlequin UK, Virgin Books, Little, Brown Book Group, and at Piatkus.
 In order to inquire if your book matches her interests, you should contact her via email or Twitter.
-She is based in London and began her journey as a freelancer in the year 2015.
+She is based in London and began her freelancing business in the year 2015.

 8. Clare Law

-Clare Law became an independent editor in 2015 and began providing editing services under the name, Clare Law Editorial which is located in Tunbridge Wells, Kent.
-Some book genres that interest her a great deal are speculative fiction, crime, fantasy and creative nonfiction.
+Clare Law became an independent editor in 2015 and began providing editing services under the name Clare Law Editorial, which is located in Tunbridge Wells, Kent.
+Some book genres that interest her a great deal are speculative fiction, steampunk, fantasy, mystery, and domestic noir.
 Potential clients should read what she has to say before contacting her by email.
 This will shine some light as to the process of submitting your manuscript to her.
 She does copyediting and has worked on formats like novels, short stories, novellas.
+However, she doesn’t take book-length projects at the moment, so, for now, contact her only if you need to improve your short stories.

 10. Becca Allen

-For services like proofreading, manuscript review, copyediting, structural editing and submission reading, you should consider Becca Allen.
+If you’re an author, for services like proofreading, manuscript critique (also known as structural editing), copyediting, and submission letter/synopsis review, you should consider Becca Allen.
 She is a freelancer who has been providing her services since 2016 and has worked at Hachette Children’s Books.
-Based in London, Becca’s expertise lies in books pertaining to children and adults.
+Based in London, Becca’s expertise lies in books pertaining to both children and adults.
 To discuss the possibility of her taking on your manuscript, you can message her either via her website or Twitter.
 If you’re not certain about the kind of editing your book requires, take a look at this page designed for authors.
 Her business is named Becca Allen Editorial.

 11. Gale Winskill

 Gale Winskill is the founder of Winskill Editorial, her independent editing business that has been in operation since 2008.
-She resides in Fife, Scotland and specializes in children’s picture books, children’s fiction and adult fiction.
-If you have a nonfiction book or even one that is written by a non-native English speaker, you are more than welcome to contact her.
-She is an Advanced Professional Member of the Society of Editors and Proofreaders and has 25 years of experience in the field.
-Structural editing, copyediting, line editing, developmental editing, proofreading, substantive editing and rewriting are some of the services she has to offer.
+She resides in Fife, Scotland and specializes in children’s picture books, children’s fiction, adult fiction and nonfiction, academic texts, and in a few others listed here.
+If you have a multi-author book or even one that is written by a non-native English speaker, you are more than welcome to contact her.
+She is an Advanced Professional Member of the Society of Editors and Proofreaders and has over 25 years of experience in the field.
+Structural editing, copyediting/line editing, developmental editing, proofreading, substantive editing and rewriting are some of the services she has to offer.
 Contact her with the help of the details mentioned on her website.

 12. Helen Coyle